northwind122/Lavian_et_al_2025/README.md

 conda activate vis_nav

 2. Launch Jupyter:
-jupyter notebook
+jupyter lab

 3. Navigate to the desired analysis folder and open the relevant notebook.
-For example, to generate the plots presented in Figure 1C of the paper, go to the folder "visual motion" and run notebook "Fig1_anatomy_panels".
+For example, to generate the plots presented in Figure 1C of the paper, go to the folder "visual motion" and run notebook "Fig 1c_d_e tuning to visual motion.ipynb".

-## Example Data

-Example calcium imaging datasets are provided in the `example_data/` directory to demonstrate the expected input format and to verify the analysis pipeline.

-## License

 ## Citation